ProFatXuanAll/language-model-playground/doc/source/tknzr/index.rst

 When dealing a :term:`mini-batch` of text :term:`samples`, one have to first loop through each text sample to get the maximum length in a mini-batch, then loop again to encode each text sample.
-Fortunately, there is a batch version of encoding method :py:meth:`lmp.tknzr.BaseTknzr.batch_enc`.
+Fortunately, there is a batch version of encoding method :py:meth:`lmp.tknzr._base.BaseTknzr.batch_enc`.
-And similarly a batch version of decoding method :py:meth:`lmp.tknzr.BaseTknzr.batch_dec`.
+And similarly a batch version of decoding method :py:meth:`lmp.tknzr._base.BaseTknzr.batch_dec`.

 .. code-block:: python